-As I promised in the Eurozine newsletter last week, I am sharing my photos from Carnevale in Venice this year.
-These images were captured before local cases of COVID-19 triggered regional quarantines and Carnevale events were suspended.
+The images in this post were captured during Carnevale in Venice in 2020 before local cases of COVID-19 triggered regional quarantines and Carnevale events were suspended.

 Venice is a magical place in the weeks leading up to Shrove Tuesday.
 Its Carnevale tradition dates back to the 13th century, though some trace it back as far as 1094.
 In the late 1200s through the fall of the Venetian Republic in 1798, the time leading up to Lent was celebrated in costume and mask.